Taptiive/goSellix/README.md

 # How to download
     go get -u github.com/Taptiive/goSellix

+# How to use
+First, you need to create a Sellix Client with your API key that you can find [here](https://dashboard.sellix.io/settings/security)

 # License
 This software is Licensed under GPL version 3.
 A copy of the license can be found in the file LICENSE